 Once this became a Halloween tradition, Jack-o-Lanterns were used as guides for people dressed in costume on Samhain (Oct 31 – Nov 1), a traditional Gaelic version of Halloween, seen as a night when the divide between the worlds of the living and the dead is especially thin.
 The Samhain festival marks the end of the harvest season and the beginning of winter, the “darker half” of the year.

-When the Irish and Scots emigrated to America, bringing the tradition along, they found that pumpkins, native to America, made perfect fruits for carving.
+When the Irish and Scots immigrated to America, bringing the tradition with them, they found that pumpkins, native to America, made perfect fruits for carving.
 Pumpkin Jack-o-Lanterns have been an integral part of Halloween festivities ever since.

 Some believe that the Jack-o-Lanterns originated with All Saints’ Day, and represent Christian souls in purgatory.
 Roaming Stingy Jack is in, after all, what would be considered purgatory.